mchilcott/lab-monitor/README.md

 4. Copy `src/auth.example.h` to `src/auth.h`.
 Inside this file, set the username and password used for remote firmware updates, and for the MQTT connection.
 Pick a username and password combination for the firmware update.
 If you don't use MQTT authentication (this is the default with the server setup below), then these can be left as `nullptr`, which disables MQTT authentication.

 5. Open `src/sensor_config.h`.
 Give the `node_name` variable a meaningful parameter.
-Each name should be unique to your monitoring system, and explain what it does.
+Each name should be unique to each sensor node, and be meaningful.
 One can then add a list of monitoring classes.
 For now, we can start off by setting up a simple analog monitor:

 '''
 const char * node_name = "analog_example_monitor";